Barossa Valley and The Wines of South Australia

 Limestone Coast

-Black fruit driven, Tobacco-laced Cabernet with mint and spice
+Black fruit driven, Tobacco-laced Cabernet with mint and spice.

 Regions of Interest: Coonawarra, Wrattonbully, Padthaway

-The name of the limestone coast comes from a millions-of-years old sea that once covered the land.
-This formed the chalky white bedrock of the region which was slowly covered with iron-rich clay soils which have garnered the name “Terra Rossa” for their red color (not a place for white-pants-wearers!).
-Cabernet-based wines from the region offer up black and red fruit flavors with tobacco, and a savory leafy, minty note.
-While the majority of the wines from the region are quite affordable (through mechanization), a number of producers hand-harvest their Cabernet vines and produce some of the most respected Cabernet in Australia, especially from Coonawarra.
+Cabernet-based wines from the region offer black and red fruit flavors with tobacco and a savory leafy, minty note.
+While most of the wines from the area are pretty affordable (through mechanization), some producers hand-harvest their Cabernet vines and produce some of the most respected Cabernet in Australia, especially from Coonawarra.

 Riverland

-Smoky, sweet-tobacco Shiraz and Cabernet wines for everyday drinking
+Smoky, sweet-tobacco Shiraz and Cabernet wines for everyday drinking.

 Southern Flinders Ranges

-High-desert style red-fruit driven, juicy red wines of Syrah, Sangiovese, Grenache and Tempranillo
+High-desert style red-fruit driven, juicy red wines of Syrah, Sangiovese, Grenache, and Tempranillo.

-In 1865 surveyor George Goyder identified a line north of Adelaide, above which agricultural plants will not survive.
-Goyder’s line also marks the upper reach of the Southern Flinders Ranges GI.
-Above this line, the Australia’s interior is imply too dry (and hot) to grow anything.
 Wineries in SFR are sparse and rely on elevation and the durability of desert-climate grape varieties to create their enigmatic wines.
-All of this is to say we don’t see very many of them in the United States.
-Oddly enough, despite the dryness of the region, the climate is a little less hot overall (because of cool, higher-altitude nights) and wines are typically harvested later in the season.
-For this reason, you’ll find them to have lots of fruit, but naturally higher acids.
-While the area is known for Cabernet and Syrah (like all of South Australia), it’s the other more desert-friendly varieties of Sangiovese and Tempranillo that show the most exciting potential.
+All of this is to say we don’t see many of them in the United States.
+Oddly enough, despite the region’s dryness, the climate is a little less hot overall (because of cool, higher-altitude nights), and wines are typically harvested later in the season.
+For this reason, you’ll find them to have lots of fruit but naturally higher acids.

 south-australia-bold-red-wines